-Light, fresh, and packed with powerful antioxidants, these rainbow veggie collard wraps are the perfect summertime lunch for work, a picnic, or the beach!
+Light and fresh these rainbow veggie collard green wraps are the perfect summertime lunch for work, a picnic, or the beach!
 They’re vegan, naturally gluten free and perfect for meal prep.

 They’re really easy to make once you get the hang of it.
 I’ve included a guide in this post so your first wrap is *hopefully* a perfect one!
 They’re perfect for a beach trip, picnic, or a grab and go lunch!